tylorschafer/monster_shop_extensions/README.md

 User Story 32, Merchant Dashboard Show Page

-As a merchant
+As a merchant employee or admin
 When I visit my merchant dashboard ("/merchant")
-I see my profile data, but cannot edit it
+I see the name and full address of the merchant I work for
 ```

 ```